oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You will see the Workflows home page:

 {% img blog/workflows-workshop/Workflows_console_main.jpg alt:"Workflows home page" %}{: .center-image }

-## Steps to build automated email report using Okta Workflows
-In this workshop, you will learn how to build an automated email report in Okta Workflows.

-You will learn and complete the following steps:

-- Building an Okta Workflows flow and automation
-- Scheduling the flow to run periodically
-- Enhancing an application with a new API service
-- Calling the API service to retrieve todos items from an application
-- Creating a todo summary and sending the summary via email
-- Testing the flow

-> The workshop uses a local application to make it straightforward to connect to its API without needing to deploy the application in the cloud.
->
-> The local setup is for demonstration purposes only.
-In the real world, the application would be deployed in the cloud.

 ## Creating a new flow
 To start, you will create a new flow.